If you’re only getting started in the world of crypto advertising, things might be a little bit confusing.

 Today, most Ad Networks have incorporated numerous tools used by DSPs, such as audience targeting, impression capping, and bidding system.
 At the same time, DSPs find themselves buying, repackaging and selling traffic inventory to advertisers at a premium.

 When it comes down to comparing them, we can see that there aren’t that many differences between Ad Networks, Ad Exchanges, and DSPs.
-But that doesn’t mean they aren’t important.

-No matter how efficient the process of buying and selling ads becomes, businesses will always need someone to help them optimize their campaigns, to answer their questions, and to help them get their campaign on the right track.
+No matter how efficient the process of buying and selling ads becomes, businesses will always need someone to help them optimize their ads, to answer their questions, and to help them get their campaign on the right track.